Install and Configure b+s Partner Messaging for Webex Connect

 Limit conversation historycheckbox in theEnhanced Conversationcomponent settings panel on the right side of the screen. - Save and Activate the Lightning page

-Set Up and Configure the OAuth Connected Apps
+Set Up and Configure the OAuth External Client Apps

-To establish communication between Webex Connect and Salesforce, two Connected Apps are required:
+To establish communication between Webex Connect and Salesforce, two External Client Apps are required:

-- Webex Connect Connected App: Used to authenticate requests sent from a Webex Connect Flow to Salesforce.
+- Webex Connect External Client App: Used to authenticate requests sent from a Webex Connect Flow to Salesforce.
 This app issues an access token with permission to use the b+s REST Service.

-- Salesforce Interaction Service API Connected App: Used by Salesforce to authenticate calls to the Interaction Service API.
+- Interaction API External Client App: Used by Salesforce to authenticate calls to the Interaction Service API.

 When a request is sent from a Webex Connect Flow:

-- It first uses the Webex Connect Connected App to obtain an access token.
+- Webex Connect uses the Webex Connect External Client App to request, authenticate and obtain an access token to the Salesforce Org.

-Create a Connected App to allow connections from Webex Connect
+Create an External Client App to allow connections from Webex Connect

 To enable mutual TLS (mTLS) for requests sent from Webex Connect to the b+s Salesforce REST Service, you first need to request Mutual Authentication activation for your Salesforce org and set Up a Mutual Authentication Certificate.
 After completing these steps, ensure that all requests sent from Webex Connect are signed using a certificate stored in the Mutual Authentication Certificate store within your Salesforce org.

-- Create a Connected App, fill in the basic required information (ref)
+- Create a External Client App, fill in the basic required information (ref)

 https://salesforce.com - Add the OAuth scope:

-Manage user data via APISs (api) - Select
+Manage user data via APIs (api) - Select

-Enable Client Credentials Flowand confirm the promt message by pressing theOKbutton. - Save your changes, then click Continue
+Enable Client Credentials Flowand confirm the prompt message by pressing theOKbutton. - Click on

 - Set the callback URL as